lis-epfl/swarmlab/README.md

 ### Examples
 The following examples are provided:
-1. Olfati Saber's swarm algorithm
+1. Olfati Saber's swarming algorithm
-2. Vasarhelyi's swarm algorithm
+2. Vasarhelyi's version swarming algorithm

 The following illustrations represent:
 * a swarm of 5 drones with quadcopter dynamics,